anthonyshort/deku/README.md

 ## Event handlers

 Deku doesn't use any form of synthetic events because we can just capture every event in newer browsers.
-There are special attribute you can add to virtual elements that act as hooks to add event listeners:
+There are special attributes you can add to virtual elements that act as hooks to add event listeners:

 ```js
 function render (component) {